Janet Sternburg: Career

 In 1980 she became Senior Program Officer at the New York Council for the Humanities, co-editing a book, Historians and Filmmakers: Toward Collaboration, intended to break barriers between artists and scholars.
-From 1988-1994 Sternburg served as Senior Program Advisor to The Rockefeller Foundation, fostering intercultural film and video projects and co-curating the exhibition "Re-Mapping Cultures" at the Whitney Museum with John G. Hanhardt.
+From 1988 to 1994 Sternburg served as Senior Program Advisor to The Rockefeller Foundation, fostering intercultural film and video projects and co-curating the exhibition "Re-Mapping Cultures" at the Whitney Museum with John G. Hanhardt.

 In 1988, Sternburg married Steven D. Lavine who had recently been appointed president of California Institute of the Arts.
 In January 1994, the Northridge earthquake severely damaged the CalArts campus.
 For Sternburg, the experience served as a profound object lesson in the fragility of all things, leading her to write the book Phantom Limb: A Meditation on Memory.
-The book has been described as “part moving account of greater love in the face of her mother’s death, part medical inquiry into neurology, and part spiritual meditation on the struggles and sufferings that living visits on each of us.”
+The book has been described as "part moving account of greater love in the face of her mother's death, part medical inquiry into neurology, and part spiritual meditation on the struggles and sufferings that living visits on each of us."
 Her most recent book, White Matter: A Memoir of Family and Medicine (September, 2015) is the second in a projected trilogy.
 A story of family secrets and mental illness, White Matter spans one hundred years and the lives of five sisters and one brother, interwoven with science and history.

-White Matter was chosen for a Publishers Weekly "Big Indie Book of the Fall."
-Forbes Magazine suggested that in writing White Matter “Sternburg uses all the skills at her disposal, the sensitivity, precision and lyricism of a poet, the hard edges of a photographer, the intelligence and scholarship of an academic, to plumb the many facets of this story and its legacy on her and her family."
+White Matter was chosen for a Publishers Weekly "Big Indie Book of the Fall".
+Forbes Magazine suggested that in writing White Matter "Sternburg uses all the skills at her disposal, the sensitivity, precision and lyricism of a poet, the hard edges of a photographer, the intelligence and scholarship of an academic, to plumb the many facets of this story and its legacy on her and her family."